Chhattisgarh: Activist Soni Sori arrested in Dantewada district

 Though a notification on the meeting was already handed over to the Dantewada collector and the sub-divisional magistrate, the police denied them permission and forcefully took away Sori to the Dantewada police station.

+Sori said the Adivasis had gathered to know what happened to the Congress government’s promises.
+“They and we, as leaders, are unaware of any committee the government has set in, who the members are or what decisions are being taken,” Sori told Scroll.in.
+“It’s been 10 months, not only have those innocent arrested not [been] released, but there also appears to be no respite to arrests, fake surrenders and fake encounters since this government has taken charge”, she added.

+The activist asked why the government was not willing to have a dialogue with the people.
+“Is it not accountable to them,” Sori asked.
+“Instead they [government] humiliated them by driving them away by brute force and forcefully arresting me.”
+Sori said she will meet the Adivasis on Sunday.

-Adivasi rights activist and advocate Bela Bhatia said a first information report has not been filed.
-Sori is expected to soon be produced before the sub-divisional magistrate court and released from custody, she said.
+Adivasi rights activist and advocate Bela Bhatia had said a first information report has not been filed.
 “She has been arrested under Sections 151 of the Criminal Procedure Code, and 107 and 116 that run parallel,” Bhatia told Scroll.in.

 Sori was arrested because she did not seek permission for the meeting, Bhatia said.
 The sub-district magistrate said the exact location and number of people were not conveyed to them.